Satisfactory Academic Progress

 Where to submit documentation for an Appeal

-To appeal, students may complete a SAP Appeal Form available online in the Student Self-Service and also provide any additional information/documents required by submitting to the financial aid office at ECTC.
+To appeal, students may complete a SAP Appeal Form available online in the Tasks tile in Student Self-Service and also provide any additional information/documents required by submitting through the SAP appeal on OnBase.

 If your appeal is approved by the Financial Aid Appeals Committee, you will be placed on financial aid probation with an academic plan of action.